Classes will be held online and in-person. Please note the location of your class(es).

-Have you dreamed of playing in a bluegrass band or learning the pop tune that keeps playing in your head?
-Maybe it’s more about mastering that Grateful Dead song you’ve been working on at home?
+Have you thought about playing in a bluegrass band or nailing the pop tune that keeps playing in your head?
+Maybe it’s more about mastering that Bob Dylan song you’ve been working on at home?
 We have a wide variety of ensembles and classes for youth and adults.
-Pop, folk, acoustic rock, and bluegrass, songwriting and dance – there’s something for everyone.
-Learning together is fun, effective, and social.
+Pop, folk, acoustic rock, bluegrass, a capella – There’s something for everyone.

 Joining an ensemble or class provides the ultimate musical experience as musicians work together on a shared repertoire often culminating in a performance.
 317 Ensembles bring together students to explore a mutual musical interest.